 review No. 5.484B and Resolution 155 (Rev.WRC-19) taking into account the results of the above studies.

 Additionally, Resolution 171 (WRC-19) invites the 2023 World Radiocommunication Conference to revise, if necessary, No. 5.484B and Resolution 155 (Rev.WRC-19) and take other necessary actions, as appropriate, on the basis of the studies conducted under Resolution 155 (Rev.WRC-19) and 171 (WRC-19).

-Work on the ITU-R studies is continuing, and the final outcome of the work has not yet been reached in order to allow WRC-23 to make decisions.
+[Editorial Note: finalised studies help WRC-23 to decide on Agenda Items, but they are not a mandatory prerequisite for any desicion.]

 In this context, ICAO is invited to develop aeronautical Standards and Recommended Practices (SARPs) identifying how UAS CNPC operate under the existing FSS primary allocation, based on the Resolution 155 (Rev.WRC-19).